 Catalogue: The Hannås Collection: a catalogue of a collection of Scandinavian dictionaries, grammars and linguistic literature, by PC Hogg (London, 1994). * Copy in Rare Books and Music Reading Room at RAR439.5016.

 Reference: The Hannås Collection pages on the British Library website.

 HANOVER MILITARY LIBRARY.

-Scope: Printed books from the library of the general staff college at Hanover, which was removed by British Forces at the end of the Second World War and passed to the British Museum Library.
+Scope: Printed books from the library of the general staff college at Hanover, which was removed by British Forces at the end of the Second World War; around 3,500 vols. were subsequently passed to the British Museum Library.
 The collection comprises mainly 19th and early 20th century books on military topics.